-Sylvain, who has known Denis for more than 20 years, says that even with all his success, Denis remains the same person he always was.
-“He’s a simple man with so much going on in his mind.
+Sylvain, who has known Denis for more than 20 years, says that even with all his success, Denis remains the same person he always was: “He’s a simple man with so much going on in his mind.
 Simple yet complex.
 It’s like he has a calm volcano inside him—the best balance, in a way.
 Today, he’s among the top directors in Hollywood, with Blade Runner 2049 to his name, and all those great personal qualities are still there.”

-Says Sam: “I think of art as something you pursue by proposing ideas and asking questions, and as an artist, Denis is a leader in that pursuit.
+Says Sam, “I think of art as something you pursue by proposing ideas and asking questions, and as an artist, Denis is a leader in that pursuit.
 I find it easy to be inspired to push things further with him because he’s already running up the mountain.”

 Film history in the making

 Denis is one of the greatest, most in-demand directors working today.
 Fresh off a 2017 Academy Award Best Director nomination for Arrival, he’s currently in post-production on Blade Runner 2049, the hotly awaited sequel to Ridley Scott’s legendary 1982 film Blade Runner, with Ryan Gosling in the lead role.
-Denis is also attached to direct a new imagining of Dune, based on Frank Herbert’s 1965 sci-fi novel (as well as an adaptation of Jo Nesbø’s novel The Son, starring Jake Gyllenhaal).
+He is also attached to direct a new imagining of Dune, based on Frank Herbert’s 1965 sci-fi novel (as well as an adaptation of Jo Nesbø’s novel The Son, starring Jake Gyllenhaal).

 He has his pick of projects, and he’s using that privilege to veer toward science fiction.
 For Denis, the move has been a lifetime in the making.

-Born in the community of Gentilly, Quebec, near Trois-Rivières, Denis is the eldest of four children.
+Born in the community of Gentilly, Quebec, near Trois-Rivières, he’s the eldest of four children.
 His love of film was a side effect of being, in his words, the worst hockey player in Canada.
 Stuck on the bench, he took to daydreaming and imagining while his teammates hit the ice.

-When one of Denis’ aunts gave him two boxes of European sci-fi comic books and graphic novels, it brought direction to his wandering mind.
+When one of his aunts gave him two boxes of European sci-fi comic books and graphic novels, it brought direction to his wandering mind.
 He keenly devoured their words, and before long, reading science fiction led to watching it.
 2001: A Space Odyssey, Close Encounters of the Third Kind and Blade Runner were among his favourites.

 Totally hooked, 10-year-old Denis knew he wanted to make sci-fi films one day.
 (He’s been haunted by images of Dune since reading it as a pre-teen, and says directing it will be the project of his life.)
-In fact, Denis so loved the genre that he briefly entertained the idea of becoming a scientist.
+In fact, he so loved the genre that he briefly entertained the idea of becoming a scientist.
 But he was destined for entertainment of another kind.